Skip to main content

 8. Peacock Fountain

-Gifted by noted sculptress Mary Aldrich Fraser in 1950, this magnificent fountain is an exact replica of the fountain she created for the Sagtokos Manor in Long Island.
+Gifted by noted sculptress Mary Aldrich Fraser in 1950, this magnificent sculpture is an exact replica of the one she created for the Sagtokos Manor in Long Island.
+Crafted from bronze and surrounded by a tranquil pool, it has become a sanctuary for a few garden turtles who gracefully pose as they bask in the sun atop coquina rocks.

 Military Tributes